 Carrot ginger soup.
 You may think it’s nothing innovative, not in any of its million iterations.
 But try this simple and slightly spicy iteration and get back to us.
-It’s easy and healthy and scrumptious and certain to draw compliments.
+It’s creamy and easy and healthy and vegan and scrumptious and certain to draw compliments.
 And unlike many carrot soups, it’s not overly sweet, which we quite like.
-To fancy it up a touch, dribble a little coconut milk over the soup just before serving.
-Originally published April 12, 2016.–Renee Schettler Rossi
+To fancy it up a touch, dribble a little coconut milk over the soup just before serving.–Renee Schettler Rossi

 Gwyneth Paltrow’s Carrot Ginger Soup